WatershedsWildfireResearchCollaborative/USUAL/README.md

 The Utah State University AppLied (USUAL) Watershed Toolkit is an ArcGIS Pro toolkit that automates the delineation of watersheds, sub-catchments, river-adjacent interfluves, and discretized river networks with the topological structure and feature attributes necessary for one-dimensional source-to-sink transport modeling in watersheds.

 ### Help Documentation
-User manual to be uploaded shortly.
+USUAL_USER_MANUAL_V1.pdf contains step by step instructions on how to download the toolkit, add the tookit to ArcGIS Pro, and details all inputs and outputs for each tool.
 Additional help can be accessed by hovering over inputs in the GUI or clicking on the ? in the upper right corner of each tool.

 ### Required Software